Fitness Tips

 Running is one of the most common things you think about when you want to burn calories and lose some weight.
 It is the easiest and most accessible exercise you can do.

-Basically, you need an open space and a bit of time on your hands, whether you’ll be running outdoors or doing treadmill workout.
+Basically, you need an open space and a bit of time on your hands.
 Just go running – on a field, a track, in a gym, around the block and so on.

 How Much Time Do I Need on A Treadmill to Get Into Shape?